See Patient Experiences, Methodology for information on:

 Generally, all populations, including very specific populations, can be 'filtered' using other relevant data items.
 For example, if the population of interest is 'Employed persons', any data item with that population (excluding the 'Not applicable' category) could be used.

 Most data items included in the TableBuilder file include a 'Not applicable' category.
-The classification values of these 'Not applicable' categories, where relevant, are shown in the data item list in the Downloads tab.
+The classification values of these 'Not applicable' categories, where relevant, are shown in the data item list in the Data downloads section.
 The 'Not applicable' category generally represents the number of people who were not asked a particular question or the number of people excluded from the population for a data item when that data was derived (e.g. Year of Arrival in Australia is not applicable for people born in Australia).

 TableBuilder includes a number of continuous variables:

 A number of data items allow respondents to report more than one response.
 For these items, a person is counted against each category they responded to and consequently the sum of the categories may be different to the total.
-An example of such a data item is 'Long term health conditions'.
-For this data item, respondents can report more than one of the Long term health conditions they had, that lasted, or was likely to last, six months or more.
+An example of such a data item is 'Long-term health conditions'.
+For this data item, respondents can report more than one of the Long-term health conditions they had, that lasted, or was likely to last, six months or more.

-Multiple response data items are identified in the data item list, as they include 'multiple response' in the data item label.
+Multiple-response data items are identified in the data item list, as they include 'multiple response' in the data item label.
 The data item list can be accessed from the Data downloads section.

 A confidentiality process called perturbation is applied to the data in TableBuilder to avoid releasing information that may lead to the identification of individuals, families, households, dwellings or businesses.
 See Confidentiality in the TableBuilder user guide.